dylanbeattie/linebreakers.band/songbook/playing-the-planning-poker.md

 Am                 G                    Am
 No more estimates, playing the planning poker,
 Am                       G                    Am
-We don’t innovate, we’re playing the planning poker
+Points don't equal days, playing the planning poker
 Am                     G               Am
 Backlog is a mess, our stories are mediocre,
 Am                       G                    Am